 By Susie Hewson – Founder of Natracare

+I have been a revolutionary warrior since 1989.
+Outraged by the lack of concern and growing evidence about the risks of synthetics and toxic residuals on women’s health.
 I started my global campaign, as with all good BLOODY revolutions, because I got ANGRY.
-I started to raise awareness about these undisclosed issues which the proprietary tampon industry thought were unimportant and invisible to women.
-I spoke out about dioxin residuals in tampons which were all produced using chlorine bleached, synthetic viscose rayon – occasionally mixed up with a few percent of GMO, heavily pesticide sprayed, conventionally-grown cotton.
+I started to raise awareness about these undisclosed issues.
+The tampon industry thought the issue unimportant and invisible to women.
+I spoke out about dioxin residuals in tampons which were all produced using chlorine bleached, synthetic viscose rayon.
+Occasionally a tampon is made mixed up with a few percent of GMO, pesticide sprayed, conventionally-grown cotton.

-Corporate lawyers representing the major brands of tampons, as well as their industry body, made up their own campaign to assault my integrity and attempted to discredit my Natracare brand by a bombardment of harassment and damage limitation press releases.
-I imagine they were intent on shutting me up and closing me down but as a revolutionary pioneer who was also very angry at the industry, and concerned for my Sisters using their products, my outspoken truths about carcinogenic dioxin in tampons and their future impact on women’s health and our environment continue to this day – relentlessly.
+Corporate lawyers representing the major brands of tampons (and their industry body) made up their own campaign to discredit the findings.
+They tried to assault my integrity and discredit the Natracare brand by a bombardment of harassment and damage limitation press releases.
+They were intent on shutting me up and closing me down.
+However they couldn’t stop me as a revolutionary pioneer who was very angry at the industry, and concerned for my Sisters using their products.
+My outspoken truths about carcinogenic dioxin in tampons and their future impact on women’s health and our environment continue to this day – relentlessly.

-In a hopeful attempt to address the US “government oversight”, Carolyn B Maloney introduced the “Tampon Safety and Research Act of 1997” on November 11th 1997, where she also referred to the 1994 EPA report on dioxin as a known animal cancer-causing agent as well as a probable carcinogen in humans.
-In 1996, an EPA study also linked dioxin exposure with increased risk for endometriosis, suppression of the immune system, increased risk for pelvic inflammatory disease, reduced fertility and possible interference with normal foetal and childhood development.
+In a hopeful attempt to address the US “government oversight”, Carolyn B Maloney introduced the “Tampon Safety and Research Act of 1997” on November 11th 1997.
+She referred to the 1994 EPA report on dioxin as a known animal cancer-causing agent as well as a probable carcinogen in humans.
+In 1996, an EPA study also linked dioxin exposure with increased risk for endometriosis, suppression of the immune system, increased risk for pelvic inflammatory disease, reduced fertility and possible interference with foetal and childhood development.
 The FDA concluded “the most effective risk management strategy would be to assure that tampons, and menstrual pads for good measure, contain no dioxin”.
 In Rep Maloney’s press release 105th/1997-11-11 Tampon Act, she goes on to reference Tierno’s research having shown that synthetic fibre additives in tampons amplify toxins associated with TSS.